johnwalicki/Node-RED-Severe-Weather-Alert-Map/README.md

   - [node-red-dashboard](https://flows.nodered.org/node/node-red-dashboard)
   - [node-red-node-ui-table](https://flows.nodered.org/node/node-red-node-ui-table)
   - [node-red-contrib-web-worldmap](https://flows.nodered.org/node/node-red-contrib-web-worldmap)
-- If you are participating in the [2020 Call for Code](https://developer.ibm.com/callforcode/) you can [register](https://callforcode.weather.com/) for a time limited TWC API key.
+- If you are participating in the [2021 Call for Code](https://developer.ibm.com/callforcode/) you can [register](https://developer.ibm.com/callforcode/tools/weather/) for a time limited TWC API key.
+- Learn more about the TWC APIs used in this Node-RED flow by reading the [TWC Severe Weather API documentation](https://ibm.co/v3WAHa)

 ## Node-RED flow in this repository:
 ---